Baking on Mainnet

 • a low-latency, reliable broadband internet connection.

 2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet app installed.
-This will be used for storing your funds, voting and changing your baking parameters.
+This remains your manager wallet for funds, staking, voting, and changing baking parameters.

 ℹ️ INFO: You must use Ledger Live to install the Tezos Wallet app on your device.

 3. TezSign remote signer device - A purpose-built hardware signer for Tezos baking, based on affordable single-board computers like Raspberry Pi Zero 2W (~$20-30 in hardware).
 Connects via USB to your baking node and is designed to do one thing perfectly: sign baking operations securely.
 TezSign supports tz4 signatures required by modern Tezos protocols, which Ledger devices no longer support for baking.
 Unlike a general-purpose Ledger wallet, TezSign can remain connected 24/7 dedicated solely to baking.
-Learn more: Baking with TezSign
+TezSign hardware and flashing details

 ℹ️ INFO: Baking with a Ledger is no longer recommended for new bakers.
 It’s still possible to bake with the Ledger but we recommend you implement TezSign right away.